 #!/usr/bin/env bash # tuned idea from: https://gist.github.com/datagrok/2199506 # # inve # # For use with Ian Bicking's virtualenv tool.
 Attempts to find the root of # a virtual environment and activate it in subshell. # First, locate the root of the current virtualenv cwd=$PWD export DEV_ROOT=$cwd while [ "$PWD" != "/" ]; do # Stop here if this the root of a virtualenv # will look for virtualenv in `current dir` or in `env` subdirectory if [ \ -x bin/python \ -a -e lib/python*/site.py \ -a -e include/python*/Python.h ] then export VIRTUAL_ENV="$PWD" break elif [ \ -x env/bin/python \ -a -e env/lib/python*/site.py \ -a -e env/include/python*/Python.h ] then export VIRTUAL_ENV="$PWD/env" break fi cd .. done if [ "$PWD" = "/" ]; then export PATH="$cwd/node_modules/.bin:$PATH" echo "No virtual environment found, skipping activate." >&2 cd $cwd else # Activate export PATH="$VIRTUAL_ENV/bin:$cwd/node_modules/.bin:$PATH" unset PYTHONHOME echo "Virtual environment found in ${VIRTUAL_ENV}, activated." >&2 fi exec "$SHELL"

-script looks for virtualenv
+inve script looks for virtualenv in env subdirectory or attempts to

 find it somewhere upper in the filesystem tree.
-It modifies PATH
+It modifies PATH prepending

-directories and starts new shell.
+$VIRTUALENV/bin and node_modules/.bin directories and starts new shell.

-I like the idea of starting a new subshell in order to activate virtualenv
+I like the idea of starting a new subshell in order to activate virtualenv as

-this way we can be sure there will be no problems with PATH
+this way we can be sure there will be no problems with PATH within shell and

 it's pretty safe to exit this subshell and have parent shell clean as it should